Resident Tackles Drunk Driver From NY Who Bailed After Sedan Slams Into Clifton Home

-The driver -- a 37-year-old man from Yonkers, NY -- ran following the loud crash on Hazel Street off Madeline Avenue shortly after 2:30 a.m.
+The driver -- a 37-year-old New York man from Yonkers -- ran following the loud crash on Hazel Street off Madeline Avenue shortly after 2:30 a.m.
 Sunday, Dec.
 3, Clifton Police Lt.
 Robert Anderson said.

 A resident chased him down and held onto him, however, Anderson said.